HotPocketHPE/mhguide/mhguide.md

 > Damage = Raw Damage + Elemental Damage

+## Raw Damage

-> Raw Damage = Player Damage * Sharpness (Blademasters only) * Critical Distance (Gunners only) * Motion Value * Hitzone
+> Raw Damage = Player Raw * Sharpness (Blademasters only) * Critical Distance (Gunners only) * Motion Value * Hitzone

-"Raw" damage here means non-elemental damage.
-Elemental damage will be covered shortly.

-## Player Damage
+### Player Raw

-This is mostly influenced by preparation outside the hunt.
+This is what is listed as "Attack" under your status page, and it's mostly influenced by preparation outside the hunt.
 Build better gear to raise this!

-Your weapon itself is quite important.
+Your weapon itself makes up most of your raw.
 Higher number = more damage!
-Blademasters should pay special attention to the weapon's Sharpness (see below), while Gunners should look at how much of each ammo type the weapon can hold.
+Other considerations such as Sharpness or ammo capacities are important too, so try to find a balance.

 Affinity is your critical hit chance.
 A crit (bright red flash) will deal 25% more damage, while a negative crit (dark red flash) will deal 25% less.

 Explosions (such as Gunlance shells or Charge Blade phials) and some other attacks (such as bowgun elemental shots) cannot crit or negative crit, but most attacks can.

-Many armor skills will also increase your damage, such as Attack Up.
-Most of these add to your damage, which is better the earlier in the game you are.
-Skills that multiply your damage, such as Adrenaline, or boost your Affinity, such as Critical Eye, are better later in the game.
+Many armor skills will also increase your raw, such as Attack Up.
+See [Offensive Skills](#offensive-skills) for more.

 If you are playing FU, 3U, or 4U, **do not compare damage numbers between weapon types!** The reason is dumb and annoying.
 Players of P3rd and GU do not have to worry about this.

-## Sharpness
+### Sharpness

 Sharpness is a mechanic **for Blademasters only**.
 Hitting the monster will temporarily lower your Sharpness, and using a Whetstone will restore it.

-Firstly, having higher Sharpness levels will raise your damage.
-This can be substantial, so don't overlook this, and try to keep your weapon sharpened!
+Higher Sharpness levels will raise your damage!
+This can be substantial, so don't overlook this, and try to keep your weapon sharpened.

 Additionally, hitting hard monster parts and/or being on a low Sharpness level can cause you to bounce.
 See [Hitzones](#hitzones) for more on this.

 Being at Yellow Sharpness or below will penalize attacks that hit at the beginning or end of their animation.
 This is extremely annoying to play around, so stay above Yellow Sharpness if at all possible!

-## Critical Distance
+### Critical Distance

 Critical Distance (unrelated to critical hits) is a mechanic **for Gunners only** that multiplies your shots' power based on your distance from the monster.